gruntjs/grunt-docs/Inside-Tasks.md

 });
 ```

 _If you need the original file object properties, they are available on each individual file object under the `orig` property.
-But because Grunt does all the hard work for you, there is no known use-case for the original properties._
+But because Grunt does all the hard work for you, there is no known use-case for accessing the original properties as-specified by the task user._

 ### this.filesSrc
-In a multi task, all `src` files files specified using any of the [file formats](configuring-tasks#files) are reduced to a single array.
-If your task is "read only" and doesn't care about destination filepaths, you can use this array instead of `this.files`.
+In a multi task, all `src` files files specified via any [file format](configuring-tasks#files) are reduced to a single array.
+If your task is "read only" and doesn't care about destination filepaths, use this array instead of `this.files`.

 This example shows how a simple "lint" task might use the `this.filesSrc` property: